An INSEAD MBA is widely considered to be a prestigious degree. Applicants usually compare all the INSEAD campuses before they settle on one.

-Somehow life doesn't seem very easy anymore, but its part and parcel of every MBA's life cycle - especially one at INSEAD where everything is packed into 10 months and every experience feels more intense than the experiences we've had in our lives before this adventure.
+Somehow life doesn’t seem very easy anymore, but it’s part and parcel of every INSEAD MBA candidate’s life cycle.
+Everything is packed into 10 months and every experience feels more intense than the experiences we’ve had in our lives before this adventure.

-Every day I walk to my pigeon hole and look under "De Silva RUCH" for an envelop containing a letter saying that I have a job.
+Every day I walk to my pigeon hole and look under “De Silva RUCH” for an envelope containing a letter saying that I have a job.

 April 24, 2014